Frequently Asked QuestionsWhat ages are eligible for camp?

 We offer instruction for all band and orchestral instruments (except harp) as well as piano and vocal instruction.
 Jazz band is offered as a secondary ensemble but we do not offer full time instruction for jazz or guitar.
 We ask that campers have at least one year of experience on their instrument or voice type before attending camp.When is my final payment due?

 Thursday, June 7, 2018.Why is the $100 deposit non-refundable?

 Even if you don't attend camp, there are still costs associated with processing your application.Are concerts free and open to the public?

 What if my child takes prescription medications?

 Yes, concerts are free and are not ticketed events.
-Anyone is welcome to attend the concerts on Saturday, June 25, Friday, July 1, Saturday, July 2, and Saturday, July 9.
+Anyone is welcome to attend the concerts on June 28, June 30, and July 7.
 Campers will know their ensemble placement after auditions on the first day of camp.
 Concert details are available on the Schedule

 What should my camper expect if they are not used to the higher altitude?

 Prescription medications should be indicated on the required Medical Consent and Prescription Form

 .
 Please see the camp nurse during check-in to drop off and discuss prescription medications.
 Please pay close attention to the directions regarding how to send medications with your camper for administration.
 All prescription medications must be administered to campers by the nurse.
 Campers who have inhalers or epi-pens, please notify the camp nurse—you may carry it with you but the nurse needs to know who has and needs them.

 Campers may experience shortness of breath during the first few days when participating in physical activity.
 Drink plenty of water to stay hydrated.
 Asthmatics should make sure to carry their inhalers in case of emergency.How do I know what to bring to camp and what not to bring to camp?